Mashibb/espresso_shottimer/README.md

-this is the command to load it to the esp32 arduino-cli upload -i shot_timer.ino.bin -p COM<x> -b esp32:esp32:esp32c3
+this is the command to load it to the esp32 arduino-cli upload -i shot_timer.ino.bin -p COMx -b esp32:esp32:esp32c3